 Think, Learn, Grow

-The Sustainable Food Systems Program draws on the capabilities of many colleges and disciplines.
-Through hands-on and real-world engagement, students develop the knowledge and skills that prepare them to address the issues facing our modern food system.
+Drawing on capabilities within many colleges and disciplines, students develop knowledge and skills through hands-on and real-world learning that prepare them to address complex issues facing our modern food system.

 Rooted in Community

 Through engaged scholarship and outreach activities, students, faculty, and community members meaningfully connect with one another and their food system.

 We view our campus as a microcosm for us to build and demonstrate a local and sustainable food system, with tens of thousands of students, staff and faculty, a network of residential dining halls, fine dining establishments and an affiliated retirement community.

 From 2013-2016, we convened a series of listening sessions that shape the elements of the Sustainable Food Systems Program at Penn State.
 From the beginning, members of our learning community emphasized that the program be student-centered and should stand on three legs.
 First, a Food Systems curriculum is in development, second, at the center of the Food Systems curriculum is a Student Farm, and third, an active engagement and outreach program connects the campus community with the interests and needs of the broader community in which it is nested.

 Housed within the Sustainability Institute, the program coordinator, a core group of faculty and an enthusiastic group of students established the many academic and engagement initiatives of the program.
 The thriving Student Farm Club was established by students in August 2015.
 In spring 2016, we broke ground and launched the Student Farm at Penn State on a pilot site on Penn State’s University Park campus.
 Find the farm! ☛